 Unless your brand is as recognizable as Nike, it’s unlikely that the public will recognize it by the icon alone – you should use your company name alongside the icon.
 Icons are symbols: easily identified, quickly understood, and representative of a larger whole.
 However, they are often abstract and need a clear relation to a specific entity.
 This relation can come from years of public recognition; the Nike swoosh, for example, has entered the public lexicon as symbolic of the company.
 Over time, it has come to stand in place of the company itself.
 However, most of the time the relationship must be clearly defined through the combination of an icon and company name.

 3. Do: Use a Similar Personality Throughout your Branding

 This tip could really be called “Branding 101.”
 James Heaton of Tronvig Group defines branding as, “The expression of the essential truth or value of an organization, product, or service.
 It is a communication of characteristics, values, and attributes that clarify what this particular brand is and is not.”

 When designing any digital or print materials associated with your company, it is necessary to use the same tone of voice in your content and design.
 Your customers will recognize this tone of voice in the same way they recognize the mannerisms of a person.

 It’s important to consistently analyze your logo to confirm that it’s in line with modern trends and reflective of your brand’s identity.
 If it’s time to update or redesign your company logo, consider the value of maintaining your brand recognition.
 More often than not, mature brands who rebrand themselves do so in a way that maintains brand recognition by going with a variation of the original design.

 Remember, trends come and go.
 But in a fast-changing world, keeping up with competitors and maintaining a modern and relevant brand is key to success.

-Make sure your business stands out – contact us for a free logo design consultation.
+Make sure your business stands out – contact us for a free custom logo design consultation.